I Want You (Janet Jackson song): Blacklist

+Promotion

 Music video

-Background and synopsis

-The music video for "I Want You" was directed by Dave Meyers, who previously directed Jackson's music videos for "All for You" and "Just a Little While".
-It debuted on March 16, 2004, on BET's Access Granted.
+The music video for "I Want You" was directed by Dave Meyers, who previously directed Jackson's music videos for "All for You" (2001) and "Just a Little While" (2004).
 Intended to resemble Brooklyn, New York, the video was shot in Los Angeles.
 It portrays Jackson traveling through the city at night to meet her boyfriend, interacting with the various people she encounters along the way.
-Jackson commented that the video was simple, and there was not a major production for wardrobe, hair and makeup.
-Explaining its concept, she stated "I'm coming out of my apartment building and walking down the street, and you see all the goings-on in the neighborhood."
-Jackson praised Meyers as a director, saying "I think he's a wonderful director and he's a good friend, we've been friends since the "All for You" video.
-He has a great eye."
-Hollywood casting agents sought a wide variety of extras, ranging from teenage delinquents to mothers picking up her babies and children from day care, and other people commuting by bus to and from work.
+She commented that the video was simple, and there was not a major production for wardrobe, hair and makeup.
+Explaining its concept, she stated "I'm coming out of my apartment building and walking down the street, and you see all the goings-on in the neighborhood".
 The video was desired to have an intimate "community" feel.
-Meyers stated:

-"The song has kind of an old school vibe to it, so we wanted to be really stripped down and really simple with the video.
-Every time we get the chance to work together I always try to do something a little different, you know.
-I hadn't seen her a do a real stripped down, really basic video.
-I got a taste of it when I did another video with her where she was a guest star, and I got her really stripped down in that but it was still in a Jamaican environment.
-I just wanted to put her in a really contemporary American environment and bring out the emotions in the song and the bittersweetness of it.
-Me and her were just vibing off that, and thought it would be really fun to do something just really simple.
-No visual effects, no gags.
-The whole strength of the video is on just the honesty of the piece, and that was sort of what we set out to do.
-Sometimes it's an important visual effect, today it's an important emotion."
+For this reason, Hollywood casting agents sought a wide variety of extras, ranging from teenage delinquents to mothers picking up her babies and children from day care, and other people commuting by bus to and from work.